Xer-so/XersoFetch/README.md

 # XersoFetch
-A storage and CPU reader for windows made in java.
-Linux has off readings we are currently working on a fix
+A storage and CPU reader for windows and linux made in java.

 Please make sure you have java installed before procceding